svenluijten/svenluijten.com/source/_posts/tagging-and-branching-strategy-for-libraries-and-packages.md

 > your repository's URL, and you'll see a button to create a pull request to merge the changes from `1.x` into `main`.

 ### Tagging new minor and patch versions
-Once `v1.1.0` is ready to be released, you should tag this from the `1.x` branch:
+Once `v1.1.0` is ready to be released, tag it from the `1.x` branch:

 ```sh
 $ git switch 1.x